pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

     - Contrast: RGB\_output = (RGB\_input / pivot)^(contrast ×
         pivot)
 - **White balance**: RGB\_out = coefficients × RGB\_in
-- **Filmic** is a little more complex, but it's still high-school level math
+- **filmic RGB** is a little more complex, but it's still high-school level math

-With these 4 modules, you have everything you need to produce a correct image in terms of colorimetry, contrast, and artistic intent. *Remember to turn off the base curve if you use the filmic module.* Then, if needed, finalize your edit with the following modules:
+With these 4 modules, you have everything you need to produce a correct image in terms of colorimetry, contrast, and artistic intent. *Remember to turn off the base curve if you use the filmic RGB module.* Then, if needed, finalize your edit with the following modules:

 - To improve sharpness, the best option is the **local contrast** module in **local laplacian mode**
 - To deblur the lens, you have deblur presets, more or less pronounced in the **contrast equalizer**